JRMeyer/jrmeyer.github.io/_posts/2016-12-09-tts-workshop.markdown

-Now let's take a look at the file structure of this Romanian corpus.
+Now let's take a look at the file structure of this Chuvash corpus.
 When building your own language, you should have your file structure be exactly the same.

 {% highlight bash %}
 tree corpus/